 14. Observer-Based Trajectory Tracking for an Anaerobic Digestion Process by Using New LMI Method

-- Presents a clear and concise introduction to latest advances in observer-based control design
+- Presents a clear-and-concise introduction to the latest advances in observer-based control design

 - Offers content on many facets of observer-based control design

 - Discusses key applications in the fields of power systems, robotics and mechatronics, flight and automotive systems

 Graduate students and researches in the fields of control theory, nonlinear systems, power systems, robotics, mechatronics, automotive, flight systems, industrial systems.
 Engineering and professionals in the fields of control systems, modelling and simulation, power systems, robotics, mechatronics, automotive, flight systems, industrial systems